 Equinor ASA: Notifiable trading

-/EIN News/ -- A primary insider in Equinor ASA (OSE: EQNR, NYSE: EQNR) has bought shares in Equinor ASA:
+/EIN News/ -- The following primary insider has on 13 August 2019 acquired shares in Equinor ASA (OSE: EQNR, NYSE: EQNR) at a share price of NOK 149.45 in connection with the company’s long-term incentive programme.

-Torgrim Reitan, executive vice president in Equinor ASA, has on 12 August 2019 bought 7,500 shares in Equinor ASA at a price of NOK 149,47 per share.
-Reitan will after the transaction in total hold 48,664 shares in Equinor ASA.
+The long-term incentive programme is a fixed, monetary compensation calculated as a portion of the participant’s base salary; ranging from 20-30 per cent depending on the individual’s position.
+On behalf of the participant, the company acquires shares to the net annual amount.
+The grant is subject to a three-year lock-in period.

 This information is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act